 Rule AAA—Basic Criteria Applicable to All HCBS Settings

-HCBS Settings must have all of the following qualities and protect all of the following individual rights, based on the needs of the individual as indicated in their person-directed service plan, subject to the rights modification process in Rule CCC:
+All HCBS Settings must have all of the following qualities and protect all of the following individual rights, based on the needs of the individual as indicated in their person-centered support plan, subject to the rights modification process in Rule CCC:

-The setting is integrated in and supports full access of individuals to the greater community, including opportunities to seek employment and work in competitive integrated settings, engage in community life, including with individuals who are not paid staff and do not have disabilities, engage in age-appropriate activities within and outside of the setting, control personal resources, and receive services in the community, to the same degree of access as individuals not receiving Medicaid HCBS.
+The setting is integrated in and supports full access of individuals to the greater community, including opportunities to seek employment and work in competitive integrated settings, engage in community life, including with individuals who are not paid staff/contractors and do not have disabilities, control personal resources, and receive services in the community, to the same degree of access as individuals not receiving HCBS.

-This rule does not require individuals to leave a setting or to engage in community activities.

-Integration and engagement in community life include supporting individuals in accessing public transportation, Medicaid-funded medical and non-medical transportation, and other generally available transportation resources.
+Individuals are not required to leave setting or engage in community activities.
+The individual must be offered and may select from Age Appropriate Activities both within and outside of the setting.
+Integration and engagement in community life include supporting individuals in accessing public transportation and other available transportation resources.

-Individuals receiving Medicaid HCBS are not singled out from other community members.
+Individuals receiving HCBS are not singled out from other community members, through a requirements of individual identifiers, signage, or other means.

 Individuals may communicate privately with anyone of their choosing.

 Methods of communication are not limited by the provider.

-The setting must provide 24-7 access to shared telephones.
+The setting must provide access to shared telephones 24-7 if it is residential and during business hours if it is nonresidential.

 b.
-People are allowed to maintain and use their own cell phones, tablets, computers, and other personal communications devices, at their own expense.
+Individuals are allowed to maintain and use their own cell phones, tablets, computers, and other personal communications devices, at their own expense.

 c.
-People are allowed to access telephone, cable, and Ethernet jacks, as well as wireless networks, in their rooms/units, at their own expense.
+Individuals are allowed to access telephone, cable, and Ethernet jacks, as well as wireless networks, in their rooms/units, at their own expense.

 Individuals have control over their personal resources.
-If an individual is not able to control their resources, an assessment of the individual’s skills must be completed and documented in the person-directed plan.
-The assessment and person-directed plan must identify what individualized assistance the provider or other person will provide and any training for the individual to become more independent, based on the outcome of the assessment.
+If an individual is not able to control their resources, an assessment of their skills must be completed and documented in the person-centered support plan.
+The assessment and person-centered support plan must identify what individualized assistance the provider or other person will provide and any training for the individual to become more independent, based on the outcome of the assessment.

-Providers may not insist on controlling a person’s funds as a condition of providing services and cannot require individuals to sign over their Social Security checks or paychecks.
+Providers may not insist on controlling an individual’s funds as a condition of providing services and cannot require individuals to sign over their Social Security checks or paychecks.

 A provider may control an individual’s funds if the individual so desires, or if it has been designated as their representative payee under the Social Security Administration’s (SSA’s) policies.
-If a provider holds or manages an individual’s funds, their signed person-directed service plan must:
+If a provider holds or manages an individual’s funds, their signed person-centered support plan must:

 Document the request or representative payee designation;